andnorda/sort17lands/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+The app fetches 17Lands ratings on the server (cached 1h), samples 5 cards, and renders a drag-and-drop ordering game.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+Tech stack: Next.js App Router, React DnD.

 ## Learn More